 You also should be comfortable with your address being listed on public records.

 What do I need to do?
 There’s no extra form to file or extra fee to pay.
 Just enter your name and address in the Resident Agent fields of the Articles of Organization.
 Once your LLC is formed, make sure you check your mail regularly.

 Why choose this option?
 This is a good option to choose if you would like to save money (since you won’t need to hire a Michigan Registered Agent Service).

 Option #2 (Friend or Family):

-A Michigan Registered Agent Service specializes in receiving Service of Process (legal mail) on behalf of your LLC.
+A Michigan Registered Agent Service (aka Commercial Registered Agent) is a company that specializes in receiving mail and Service of Process for your LLC.

-The Michigan Registered Agent we recommend is Northwest Registered Agent ($125 per year).
+If you’d like to hire a Registered Agent Service, the company we recommend is Northwest Registered Agent ($125 per year).

 How to keep your address off public records:

-Many filers in Michigan start businesses from their home.
-For this reason, it’s important to know that the address that’s listed in your LLC’s Articles of Organization gets listed on public records.
+Many filers in Michigan start businesses from their homes.
+So you should be aware that the address on your LLC Articles of Organization gets listed on public records.